drichard/vim-brunch/README.md

 Edits the stylesheet for the current module.

 ###:Btest
 Edits the test for the current file.
-Inside a model this will open the unit test for a model, inside a view it opens the view test etc. Inside a template for example this command doesn't make much sense.
+Inside a model this will open the unit test for a model, inside a view it opens the view\_test etc. Inside a template, for example, this command doesn't make much sense.

 ###:Bconfig
 Opens the config file for the project.